 The north corner of the 7500 building being repaired in June 2020.
 The old Ida’s Inn is enclosed in this building.
 The next building, now Chase Bank, was once the McGillivray’s store.

-The storefront which John Binek found for his new bakery was in the 7500 block of 35th Ave NE where a row of new “storefront system” spaces was built in front of an original 1925 grocery building.
+The storefront which John Binek found for his new bakery was in the 7500 block, on the east side of 35th Ave NE where a row of new “storefront system” spaces was built in front of an original 1925 grocery building.
 In 1934 the building had become a tavern called Ida’s Inn.

 The next building to the north of Ida’s Inn, 7512 35th Ave NE (present Chase Bank), did not yet exist at that time; the home of the VanderWel family was at that address.
 The McGillivray family was operating a store on the west side of the street at 7509 35th Ave NE (present site of a coin shop).
-When the McGillivrays decided to build a new store at 7512 35th Ave NE, they moved the VanderWel house off of the site and onto a nearby street.
+When the McGillivrays decided to build a new store at 7512 35th Ave NE, they moved the VanderWel house off of the site, to 7308 38th Ave NE.

 The Bineks among the first new businesses in the 7500 building